youngkyunJang/GPQ/README.md

 - Matplotlib=3.2.1

 ### 2. Preparation.
+- We provide image retrieval model and data for CIFAR-10, and lists of data and label information of NUS-WIDE
-- CIFAR10: Download pretrained <a href="https://drive.google.com/a/snu.ac.kr/file/d/1YDB0aB4NrFbL5ZSaE0PA8GXmiqyQYkHR/view?usp=sharingR">model</a> and <a href="https://drive.google.com/a/snu.ac.kr/file/d/1T2V5JwFcgqyOA4d2gcsSzviYvPiwMCTX/view?usp=sharing">data</a>.
+- CIFAR-10: Download pretrained <a href="https://drive.google.com/a/snu.ac.kr/file/d/1YDB0aB4NrFbL5ZSaE0PA8GXmiqyQYkHR/view?usp=sharingR">model</a> and <a href="https://drive.google.com/a/snu.ac.kr/file/d/1T2V5JwFcgqyOA4d2gcsSzviYvPiwMCTX/view?usp=sharing">data</a>.
 - NUS-WIDE: <a href="https://drive.google.com/file/d/11Rim050TD83lMK1VsRLscVF2UyDXrjYG/view?usp=sharing">lists</a>.
 - Extract them to the `/path/to/GPQ-master`.
 - Make sure the tree seems as: